-Any application received with a postmark after March 31 is processed only on an as-available basis.
+Any application submitted after March 31 is processed only on an as-available basis.
 Interviews are scheduled with qualified applicants each year after the deadline listed.

 Interview

 Qualified applicants are granted a phone interview with the Program Director (under the direction of the Admissions Committee).
 Top candidates are offered an on-site interview with Faculty and Staff from the Admissions Committee.